Betrayal Trauma and Post-Betrayal Syndrome

 If you have been betrayed by someone close to you, it behooves you to understand betrayal trauma and post-betrayal syndrome.

-Betrayal results in anger, resentment, and a loss of trust, but so much more.
-Afterward, there are pervasive mental, emotional and physical issues.
+Betrayal results in anger, resentment, a loss of trust, and so much more.
+Afterward, there are pervasive mental, emotional, and physical issues.
 Perseveration is common, along with typical or atypical grief reactions.

-If you have been betrayed by a loved one as I have, let’s attempt to understand how betrayal trauma differs from garden-variety grief.
+If you have been betrayed by a loved one, let’s attempt to understand how betrayal trauma differs from garden-variety grief.

 What is Betrayal Trauma and the Post-Betrayal Syndrome